 - A copy of Auranga Constitution & Bylaws is attached to the lease

-- If using a letting agent, ensure they are also aware of the Constitution & Bylaws and can explain briefly to the tenants
+- If using a letting agent, ensure they are also aware of the Constitution & Bylaws and can explain this briefly to the tenants

 - A copy of the tenancy agreement sent to ARA clearly stating the occupiers’ details